Coaching in a World That Will Not Resolve

 The Expanding Demands on Practice

-To work at this level requires the capacity to hold open tension; to remain with what is still forming rather than reaching prematurely for resolution.
-It also requires a degree of honesty about the limits of one’s own understanding: moments when the practitioner is being asked to accompany processes they themselves have not fully metabolised, like the impact of AI.
+To work at this level requires remaining with what is still forming rather than reaching prematurely for resolution.
+It also requires honesty about the limits of one’s own understanding, moments when the practitioner is being asked to accompany processes they themselves have not fully integrated, like the impact of AI on professional identity.

 At the same time, practitioners face a subtler risk.
-In response to this complexity, coaching can drift toward an over-identification with interiority — privileging affective experience, existential reflection, and broader life questions in ways that, at times, become decoupled from the concrete realities leaders are navigating.
+In response to this complexity, coaching can drift toward an over-identification with interiority, privileging affective experience, existential reflection, and broader life questions in ways that become decoupled from the concrete realities leaders are navigating.
 This is not always a sign of depth.
-It can function, unconsciously, as a form of avoidance: a retreat from the materially consequential terrain of organisational life (performance, structure, power, accountability) into domains that feel more expansive, and therefore more meaningful.
-It may also carry an implicit assumption that to go “deeper” is to move away from the organisational, rather than to engage it more rigorously.
+It can function, unconsciously, as a form of avoidance, a retreat from the materially consequential terrain of organisational life into domains that feel more expansive and therefore more meaningful.
+It may also carry an implicit assumption that to go deeper is to move away from the organisational, rather than to engage it more rigorously.
+The demand of the current moment is the capacity to hold the psychological and the practical together.

 On the Limits of Artificial Intelligence

-But its limits are not merely technical.
-At the level of work that matters most - where leaders confront questions of identity, meaning, and change.
-What is required here is not better analysis or more refined recommendations.
-It is the presence of another human being who can remain with them in uncertainty, who can register what is not being said, and who can engage the relational and unconscious dimensions of the process as they unfold.
+Its limits are not merely technical.
+Where leaders confront questions of identity, meaning, and change, what is required is the presence of another human being who can remain with them in uncertainty, who can register what is not being said, and who can engage the relational and unconscious dimensions of the process as they unfold.
 This remains irreducibly human.

 Is Coaching Built for This?

-If this is what the moment demands, a sharper question follows: is most coaching built for it?
+If this is what the moment demands, a sharper question follows - is most coaching built for it?

-Much of what organisations commission remains closer to performance consulting: goal-focused, time-bounded, outcome-driven.
+Much of what organisations commission remains closer to performance consulting — goal-focused, time-bounded, outcome-driven.
 It serves a purpose, but it is insufficient for the depth now required.
-Leaders navigating identity shifts and systemic complexity need more than structured goals.
-They need practitioners who have undertaken their own interior work, and spaces capable of holding difficulty without prematurely resolving it.
+Leaders navigating identity shifts and systemic complexity need practitioners who have undertaken their own interior work, and spaces capable of holding difficulty without prematurely resolving it.
+This has implications across levels, asking organisations to be clear on what development actually requires, practitioners to look beyond method to questions of what they can genuinely hold, and leaders to be willing to enter processes that deepen understanding of the self rather than simply increase competence.

-What is required is not the exposure of the coaching conversation, but a more explicit articulation of its grounding — how the work engages both the realities leaders inhabit and the psychological processes through which those realities are lived and shaped.
-Coaching must be able to take its place within organisational life not by relinquishing its depth, but by demonstrating its relevance to the very arenas in which decisions, authority, and value are negotiated.
+Coaching has often been positioned as private, confidential, and therefore largely opaque to the organisational systems in which it takes place.
+While confidentiality is essential, the unintended consequence is that coaching can become suspect, a space where something happens but where neither its process nor its contribution is clearly understood.
+What is required is a more explicit articulation of its grounding, how the work engages both the realities leaders inhabit and the psychological processes through which those realities are lived and shaped.
+Coaching must take its place within organisational life by demonstrating its relevance to the arenas in which decisions, authority, and value are negotiated.
+Holding the privacy necessary for genuine psychological work alongside accountability to the organisational context is itself a form of open tension (Iyer, 2020).

 An Unfinished Field